goodside/shint/README.md

   changes must be made in multiple places to add or remove commands from the pipeline.
 Subprocess and file-descriptor boilerplate that would be common to any pipeline task is mixed with the actual content of commands.
-This is exacerbated when commands are parameterized or, worse, exchange data with the Python process at runtime.)
+This is exacerbated when commands are parameterized or, worse, exchange data with the Python process at runtime.
 - It's **hard to debug**.
-If a mistake is made (`proc_head` is used where `proc_grep` should be) it generally will not raise an error until the pipeline has already started executing, if at all.
+If you make a mistake (you use `proc_head` where you mean `proc_grep`) it generally will not raise an error until the pipeline has already started executing, if at all.
-- It's **it's never quite shell**.
+- It's **never quite shell**.
 There are many subtle differences between `/bin/sh` and `subprocess.Popen` regarding pipe buffering, stream signalling, terminal detection, handling of stderr, handling of failed processes, named pipes, and killing child processes during interrupts.
   Translating common bash techniques like process substitution (`diff <(ls foo) <(ls bar)`) is far from trivial.
-Dealing with these issues can quickly outweigh the benefit of using Python over shell at all.
+Dealing with these issues can outweigh the benefit of using Python over shell at all.

 ### Option B: Quoting paranoia